darciu/Scribe-2.0/README.md

 ## Brief description

 Scribe is a useful application which allows to store text based notes with formatting.
 It uses sqlite3 database which is provided with Python installation.
-You don't need to configure anything before using the application.
+You don't need to configure anything before usage of the application.

 ## Prerequisites
 This code was written in Python ver.
 3.7.
-Please install PyQt5
+For use, install PyQt5 ('pip install PyQt5').

 ## Start up